kigmixelson/chart/WIDGET_README.md

 ## Security Notes

-- The authentication token is visible in the URL
+- The authentication token is optional and only sent if provided in URL
+- When embedded in an authorized page, authentication can be handled by the parent application
 - Consider using server-side proxy for sensitive tokens
 - Validate all URL parameters on the server side
 - Use HTTPS for production deployments